soodoku/tldr/summaries/27_noise.md

 7. Train people.
 Gigerenzer/Boosting--- teach people statistical literacy

 8. Statistical Prediction Than Clinical
+    - pattern matching. we forget about using base rates.

 9. Using simple scoresheets like BI-RADS